Maschine2501/NR1-UI/README.md

 ## Why is the first part of the display empty?

-I want to use the display in a case of an old hifi-tuner, the cutout in the front of the device is smaller as the ssd1322 display.
+The cutout in the front of the device is smaller as the ssd1322 display -> so the display actually don't use the first 42 pixels.

 ![hifi-tuner case](https://i.ibb.co/WpsSd5z/Entwurfszeichnung-NR1-500px.jpg)